ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 ### Test options

 The website testing settings have already been covered in previous sections of this guide.
-Please refer to the “**Customizing your website testing**” section.
+Please refer to the ”[Customizing your website testing](https://ooni.org/support/ooni-probe-desktop#customizing-your-website-testing)” section.

 ### Automated testing

 The automated OONI Probe testing settings have already been covered in previous sections of this guide.
-Please refer to the “**Automated OONI Probe testing**” section.
+Please refer to the “[Automated OONI Probe testing](https://ooni.org/support/ooni-probe-desktop#automated-ooni-probe-testing)” section.

 ### Privacy